Applications for the new HRDC cycle open June 1, 2023.

 Please note that this curriculum is not designed to teach basic research design, and participants should have some foundational knowledge on the general principles and issues in research design.

-Our next program will begin in September 2021 and continue to meet every three weeks on Thursdays from 3:30-5:00 p.m. through June 2022.
+Our next program will begin in September 2023 and continue to meet every two to three weeks on Thursdays from 3:30-5:00 p.m. through June 2024.

 Interested individuals should plan to participate in at least 75% of the scheduled activities.
 Currently, there are no costs associated with this course.